pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 # Shopping
-* What's Your Favorite Store?
+* What's your favorite store?
-* To What Company Would You Write a Letter of Complaint or Admiration?
+* To what company would you write a letter of complaint or admiration?
-* To What Business Would You Like to Give Advice?
+* To what business would you like to give advice?
-* Do You Ever Hang Out at the Mall?
+* Do you ever hang out at the mall?
-* How Would You Make Over Your Mall?
+* How would you make over your mall?
-* Do You Shop at Locally Owned Businesses?
+* Do you shop at locally owned businesses?
-* What Are the Best Things You've Acquired Secondhand?
+* What are the best things you've acquired secondhand?

 # career